 Faith Ringgold’s Celebration of African American Women

-This post contains affiliate links which help support the work I do for you on The Art Curator for Kids.
+This post contains affiliate links which help support the work I do for you on Art Class Curator.
 Thank you!

 Ringgold started out as a painter and focused much of her art on telling the stories of the Civil Rights Movement and her experiences growing up in Harlem.
 On a trip to Europe in 1972, Ringgold experiences some Nepali artworks that used fabrics around the border.
 This inspired her to start making quilt painting, and those are the artworks where she has really made her mark.